-Study Italian and receive formal culinary training as you fall in love with the flavors of Italy.
-Experience Tuscany, wander along the enchanting canals of Venice, learn to cook in Turin, and take in the historic sites of Rome and Florence.
+Receive formal culinary training as you fall in love with the flavors of Italy.
+Wander along the enchanting canals of Venice, learn to cook in Turin, and take in the historic sites of Rome and Florence.

 Prepare for bold flavors and aromas as you embark on an Italian culinary adventure and learn about the communities, traditions, and cultures that produce the country’s legendary cuisine.
 This culinary Experiment explores the importance of seasonal, organic, and locally grown foods in different regions.
 Your culinary training will include the food cultures of Turin, Florence, Rome, and Venice.

-Travel to Asti and spend eight days at Agenzia di Formazione Professionale delle Colline Astigiane, the prestigious cooking school, where you will learn to prepare traditional Italian dishes including risotto, focaccia, and tiramisu, as well as regional Piedmont specialties like taglierini, agnolotti del plin, and baci di dama cookies, under the guidance of a professional chef.
-The program’s culinary excursions include a visit to the famous University of Gastronomic Sciences in Pollenzo, agritourism visits to local farms, and an agrigelateria to see how real artisanal gelato is made.
+Travel to Asti and spend eight days at Agenzia di Formazione Professionale delle Colline Astigiane, a prestigious cooking school where you will learn to prepare traditional Italian dishes including risotto, focaccia, and tiramisu, as well as regional Piedmont specialties like taglierini, agnolotti del plin, and baci di dama cookies, under the guidance of a professional chef.
+The program’s culinary excursions include visits to the famous University of Gastronomic Sciences in Pollenzo, local agritourism farms, and an agrigelateria.

 Finally, travel to Venice to explore the city and its mesmerizing canals while reflecting on your time in Italy.